oVirt/ovirt-site/source/uncategorized/spice-remote-viewer-on-os-x.html.md

 Then, logged into oVirt Webadmin or Userportal, click on a VM, then click for console.
 The browser will probably at first block pop-ups, which you´ll need to allow.
 Then click for console again and download the generated ”console.vv” file (again, by default to your Downloads folder).

 Now you need to start the "Terminal" application.
-Click the blue Spotlight icon at the top right, type in "Terminal" and hit enter.
+Click on the Spotlight icon at the top right, type in "Terminal" and hit enter.
 Once the Terminal is started, you type in:

 |-----------------------------------------------------------------------------------|
 | $ /Applications/RemoteViewer.app/Contents/MacOS/RemoteViewer Downloads/console.vv |